Marissa841/Microsoft-Movie-Analysis/README.md

 In order to address this problem I asked the following questions:

-1. How many films have the top studios made from 2010-2019, and which studio brings in the most earnings?
+1. How many films have the top studios made from 2010-2019, and which studio has been the most lucrative?
 In other words, what are the studios that will be Microsoft's biggest competition?

 2. Is there a positive correlation between film length and domestic gross?